owmo-dev/token-art-tools/README.md

 # Tips & Tricks

-## Hashpairs
+## Hashpairs for Exploration

-While exploring the domain of creative features, it can be helpful to map them directly to hashpairs (and thus, sliders in the interface).
-Being able to quickly mix the different features can help make refinements or discover new possibilities.
+The hashpair sliders are best used early on while exploring ranges and mixes of different creative features.

 ```js
 function mpd(n, a1, b1, a2, b2) {